smysnk/gulp-rev-all/README.md

   - It is now required to instantiate a `var revAll = new RevAll()` instance before piping through revAll.revision()
   - Reference dependency analysis has been greatly simplified, previous method was way too complex
   - No longer requires references to exist physically on disk, can now be piped through, embracing nature of gulp
-  - New Feature: Ignoring files has changed, `ignore` option has been removed and has been replaced with `dontGlobal, dontRenameFile, dontUpdateReference` which allows for more control and less ambiguity on what is being ignored.
+  - New Feature: Ignoring files has changed, `ignore` option has been removed and has been replaced with `dontGlobal, dontRenameFile, dontUpdateReference` which allows for more control and less ambiguity on what is being ignored
   - New Feature: Manifset and Version files can be created in the same gulp-rev-all run without issue
   - Bug Fix: References without quotes were not getting updated
   - Change: `silent` & `quiet` options, renamed to `debug` to control logging output